Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Since I smashed my phone, I haven't logged in.

-That was a month ago.
+And that was about, that was a month ago.

 Okay.

-I've just got my phone fixed.
+I've just got my phone fix.

 So you don't even know how many followers you've accrued.

-Oh my God, Matt.
+Oh, my God, Matt.

 Fucking hell, Matt.